danwflynn/reversi/README.txt

 - 'cubeCoords' is a Position3D representing where this tile is on the board in cube coordinates.
 - 'size' is the side length of this hexagon tile.

+ReversiControllerImpl represents a controller in the game of Reversi.
+It has three fields:
+- 'model' is the model that the controller is able to control.
+- 'player' is the player using this controller in order to make plays in the model of the game.
+- 'view' is the view the controller uses to access the visual aspect of the game.

 Source Organization:

 Test: